 Q: Some of the issues depicted in the Lockheed Martin Integrity Minute I have experienced or witnessed at my workplace.
 What should I do about this?

 A: The best option in most situations is to discuss the situation with your supervisor, manager, or someone higher up in your chain of command.
 If you are not comfortable with this option, contact Human Resources or your Ethics Officer.
-You can also call the Corporate HelpLine at 800-LM-ETHICS.
+You can also call the Corporate HelpLine at 1-800-LM-ETHICS (1-800-563-8442).

-International - Use the International Access Code listing and locate the AT&T Direct Access Code for the country the call is being originated from and dial the number on this spreadsheet.
+Use the International Access Code listing to find the AT&T Direct Access Code for your country and dial this number before dialing